Joey Gallo Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA across all league pitching staffs (3.90).
+- The Guardians have a 3.86 team ERA that ranks sixth across all league pitching staffs.

-- Guardians pitchers combine to give up the fourth-fewest home runs in baseball (140 total, 1.1 per game).
+- Guardians pitchers combine to allow 146 home runs (1.1 per game), the fourth-fewest in baseball.

-- His most recent appearance was on Thursday against the Los Angeles Dodgers, when the right-hander tossed 4 1/3 innings, surrendering five earned runs while allowing eight hits.
+- In his most recent time out -- while pitching for the Los Angeles Angels -- the righty tossed 5 2/3 innings against the Philadelphia Phillies on Monday, giving up five earned runs while surrendering four hits.

-- The 24-year-old has a 3.52 ERA and 9.6 strikeouts per nine innings in 12 games this season, while allowing a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.